-Apple vs. Imagination Technologies – the iPhone developer hits back
+Apple vs. Imagination Technologies – the iPhone developer hits back with new UK office

 Earlier this year, Apple announced it would no longer be using Imagination’s chips in its iPhone and Apple watches as it would be developing its own.

 As Imagination’s biggest customer, the loss of Apple was a difficult one for the UK company, and its investors, to deal with.

 Around 35 percent of Imagination’s revenue comes from Apple, which also owns an eight percent stake in the company.

 The shock news caused Imagination’s share price to fall nearly 70 percent.

-Since then, Imagination announced that it was up for sale and in talks with potential buyers.
+Since then, Imagination announced that it was up for sale and in talks with buyers.

+Potential bidders include other chip developers such as Intel, Qualcomm and ARM Holdings, which was acquired by SoftBank last year.

-However, Apple has now responded to Imagination’s claims over what has lead to the breakdown in the relationship.
+Apple stayed relatively quiet on the subject until last week when it finally responded to Imagination’s claims over what has lead to the breakdown in the relationship.

 In an emailed statement to Bloomberg, Apple said that it had been winding down its usage of Imagination’s chips since 2016 and that in February this year Imagination was told that the partnership would be ended completely and Apple would no longer be making loyalty payments to it by 2018.